Southeast Zone

 Raptors

 Look for great horned and barn owls at dusk.
-Red-tailed hawks, northern harriers, cooper's hawks, sharp-shinned, rough-legged, American kestrels, and prairie falcons are foraging throughout the wildlife area.
-Eagle numbers are low but are increasing with fall migrations.
+Red-tailed hawks, northern harriers, cooper's hawks, sharp-shinned, osprey, American kestrels, and prairie falcons are foraging throughout the wildlife area.
+Eagle numbers are pretty stable at this time, and they can be found scattered around the area

 Peregrine falcons can occasionally be seen but are rare sightings.